koute/bytehound/docs/src/memory_leak_analysis.md

 This is `Vec` that, from the look of it, is just growing in size.

-It probably *contains* whenever is leaking (and if you read the backtrace it actualy *does*), but it's not what we're looking for.
+It probably *contains* whatever is leaking (and if you read the backtrace it actualy *does*), but it's not what we're looking for.

 In fact, if we look at the original graph most of what we have remaining are